codeforscience/codeforscience.org/README.md

 To update content on homepage, navigation/globals, jobs, and people, visit the CMS at https://codeforscience.org/admin/.
 Other pages and blog content is managed in Ghost.
 Project details are managed in Airtable.
 See details below.

+> Having trouble with the CMS?
+You can edit the data directly, its in the [_data folder](https://github.com/codeforscience/codeforscience.org/blob/live/src/site/_data/globals.json).

 #### Homepage

 * Blog posts marked **featured** in Ghost are shown on the homepage under latest news